 Technology Enables Volunteers to Assist Road Ecologists

 To improve and standardize road-related wildlife data available to federal land managers—such as in national parks—a new tool was created.
-The National Park Service and US Fish and Wildlife Service partnered with the Western Transportation Institute (WTI) to develop the ROaDs (Roadkill Observation and Data System) smartphone app to facilitate collection of data on wildlife-vehicle interactions on federal lands.
+The National Park Service and US Fish and Wildlife Service partnered with the Western Transportation Institute (WTI) to develop the ROaDs (Roadkill Observation and Data System) tool to facilitate collection of data on wildlife-vehicle interactions on federal lands with a smartphone app.

 The easy-to-use smartphone app allows citizens to get directly involved in road studies in their communities.
 The data they collect assists road ecologists in developing a comprehensive understanding of the effects of highway corridors on wildlife movement and survival.
 This information can then be used by community members, local officials, and state agencies to ensure that transportation plans include measures that reduce wildlife-vehicle collisions and habitat fragmentation, making transportation infrastructure safer for people and wildlife.